slidfast/slidfast/README.md

 ## Fun Facts
 * I created this framework while writing [this HTML5Rocks article](http://www.html5rocks.com/en/mobile/optimization-and-performance/)
-* It's used withing the [JBoss Richfaces enterprise mobile offering](https://github.com/richfaces/components/tree/develop/mobile-compatibility).
+* It's used within the [JBoss Richfaces enterprise mobile offering](https://github.com/richfaces/components/tree/develop/mobile-compatibility).
+* This framework is built using the same JavaScript structure as jQuery :) compare the sources and you'll see what I mean.
+So you can easily turn any part of it into a plugin.